KeliLanguage/compiler/test/README.md

 Each directory name in the `test/specs` represent the test description, while each file within each directory is a test case.

-Filename that does not starts with `@` are test cases that test for valid Keli's code.
+Filename that does not starts with `@` are test cases that test for valid Raw.'s code.

-Filename that starts with `@` are test cases that test for invalid Keli's code.
+Filename that starts with `@` are test cases that test for invalid Raw.'s code.

 To test valid codes, you have to format the file in the following format: